SupaxInc/data-structure-and-algorithms/README.md

 ## 130 - Surrounded Regions

-**Intuition:** Surround regions of 'O's not touching the border with 'X's by first marking border-connected 'O's, then flipping the unmarked 'O's.
+**Intuition:** Think of isolating regions of 'O's surrounded by 'X's on a board by first marking the 'O's connected to the edges and then flipping the unmarked, enclosed 'O's to 'X's.

 - Solutions